Trading With the Cloud: Using the Ichimoku Kinko Hyo Indicator in MetaTrader 4

 The image below shows the Ichimoku indicator with default values added to an hourly USD/JPY chart:

-Let's run through the different components of this Forex Ichimoku indicator.
+The different components of the Forex Ichimoku indicator

 The interaction of Tenkan-sen to Kijun-sen can give us trading signals, in a similar fashion to a moving average crossover.
 That is to say, if the fast-moving Tenkan-sen crosses above the slower-moving Kijun-sen, it can be a signal to buy.
 A crossover of Tenkan-sen below Kijun-sen can be a signal to sell.